DaveCaulfield/everything-but-the-gluten/README.md

 - The Admin navbar is displayed when an admin has successfully signed into the site.
 - A custom drop down menu feature greets the admin displaying their username.
 - Within the admin custom drop down menu are links to:
-    - Recipes Waiting - displays all recipes awaiting admin approval.
+    - Recipes Waiting - displays all recipes waiting for admin approval.
     - Add a Recipe - allows the user to submit a recipe
     - My Published Recipes - displays all recipes the user has submiited and have been approved.
-    - My Favourite Recipes - displays all recipes the user has saved a s a favourite
+    - My Favourite Recipes - displays all recipes the user has saved as a favourite.
     - My Pending Recipes - displays all recipes the user has submitted which are still waiting on approval.
     - Change Password - allows the user to change their password.
     - Sign out - allows the user to sign out.